microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/userregistrationcount.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provide the registration count and status for users in your tenant.
+The **userRegistrationCount** resource represents the registration count and status for users in your tenant.

 ## Properties